Klipper3d/klipper/docs/Config_Reference.md

 Z height probe.
 One may define this section to enable Z height probing hardware.
 When this section is enabled, PROBE and QUERY_PROBE extended [g-code commands](G-Codes.md#probe) become available.
+Also, see the [probe calibrate guide](Probe_Calibrate.md).
 The probe section also creates a virtual "probe:z_virtual_endstop" pin.
 One may set the stepper_z endstop_pin to this virtual pin on cartesian style printers that use the probe in place of a z endstop.
 If using "probe:z_virtual_endstop" then do not define a position_endstop in the stepper_z config section.